 An architecture process or method is required to prescribe the way architectures should be developed.
-Not all frameworks provide a defined process and leave it up to an organization to create and configure their own process.
-Enterprise Architect can be used to define a process at any level of detail and using the drill-down to child diagram feature more granular aspects of the process can be elaborated.
-UML Activity diagrams can be used to create a suite of diagrams that express the process of architecture creation including the processes, the tasks, the inputs and outputs and the people that perform the various steps in the process.
+Not all frameworks provide a defined process, leaving it up to an organization to create and configure their own process.
+Enterprise Architect can be used to define a process at any level of detail and, using the drill-down to child diagram feature, more granular aspects of the process can be elaborated.
+UML Activity diagrams can be used to create a suite of diagrams that express the process of architecture creation, including the processes, the tasks, the inputs and outputs, and the people that perform the various steps in the process.
 Enterprise Architect also has an extension called the Software Process Engineering Metamodel (SPEM) that can be used to define the process with great rigor if required.
-In most cases the UML Activity Diagram will be sufficient to create a detailed process.
+In most cases the UML Activity diagram will be sufficient to create a detailed process.

 Learn More: Activity Diagram

 Baseline Architectures are often difficult to justify to executive and management level stakeholders who have a greater appetite for target architecture and roadmaps.
 The importance of the baseline architectures is to establish the starting point that will allow transitions to the target architectures to be defined.
 It is often the case that documentation and models will exist that can be mined to collect material to populate the baseline repository.
 For example most organizations have had at least a couple of attempts at modeling the existing processes, perhaps as part of a business re-engineering effort and one or more information models and hardware diagrams will often exist.

 Enterprise Architect can be used to import existing content or models from other repositories and to reverse engineer data models that can form the basis of information architecture descriptions.